BeansGalaxy/Beans-Backpacks-2/README.md

 <p align="justify">
 A big feature in Version 2 is that you can add your own backpacks with custom properties by only using data and resource packs.
-Start by downloading the example I have <a href="https://github.com/BeansGalaxy/Beans-Backpacks-2/tree/master/assets/examples"> HERE </a> <--- <br>
+Start by downloading the example I have <a href="https://github.com/BeansGalaxy/Beans-Backpacks-2/tree/master/assets/examples"> HERE </a> and read along with "Creating Your Own" to add your own backpack.
 </p>